SUI-Components/sui/packages/sui-react-web-vitals/README.md

 # @s-ui/react-web-vitals

-> Track the performance of pages using Core Web Vitals
+> Track the performance of pages using Core Web Vitals in real-time for all the visits

 ## Installation